artefactual/atom-docs/user-manual/access-content/search-atom.rst

    Users marked "Inactive" will **not** be included in search results.
 To locate an inactive user, you will have to browse through the list of users who have been marked inactive.
-Use the blue tabs (sometimes called  "pills" due to their rounded shape) to switch from "Show active only" to "Show inactive only".
+Use the orange tabs (sometimes called "pills" due to their rounded shape) to switch from "Show active only" to "Show inactive only".
 For more information on users, see :ref:`manage-user-accounts`.
 For specific information on marking a user